jimcullen_museums

 Transport and Technology Museums

-My beginnings in the museum sector were with transport and technology museums, and they remain an ongoing passion.
-However, I have found they often miss their true public value potential and may lag the museum sector in using standard museological processes and methods.
-This has important implications for the sustainability of many institutions – and for the transport museum sector as a whole.
+My beginnings in the museum sector were with transport and technology museums, and they remain my ongoing passion.
+However, I have found they often miss their true relevance and public value potential, often lagging the museum sector in using standard museological processes and methods.
+This has important implications for the sustainability of many of our institutions—and for the transport museum sector as a whole.

-As a volunteer, board member and manager, I continue to work to build institutional sustainability in, and bring sound business and museological practice to transport and technology museums.
+With deep experience as a volunteer, board member, manager and consultant, I continue to work to build institutional sustainability in, and bring sound business and museological practices to, transport and technology museums.

 Collections Significance

-Significance assessment is critical in managing and making the most of our collections, especially in light of all the pressures the museum sector faces.
+Significance assessment is critical in managing and making the most of our collections, especially in light of the many pressures faced by the museum sector.
 After extensive research, I wrote a dissertation on this topic and developed an evaluation framework for large transportation objects.

-I am looking forward to helping museums effectively understand and manage significance to provide more meaning, relevance and public value.
+I look forward to helping museums effectively understand and manage significance to provide more meaning, relevance and public value.

 The Empathetic Museum

-I joined the Empathetic Museum group in 2015 because their framework holistically addresses a variety of perennial museum challenges—community, inclusion, diversity and responsiveness.
+I am proud to be a member emeritus of the Empathetic Museum group and the work we accomplished.
+I joined them in 2015 because their framework holistically addresses a variety of perennial museum challenges—community, inclusion, diversity and responsiveness.

-I am committed to building empathetic awareness, understanding and capability among museums and continue to collaborate with the Empathetic Museum group in helping further this conversation.
+I remain committed to building empathetic awareness, understanding and capability among museums.